RobRendell/gTove/README.md

 * Define unstable_handleError() method on a top-level component to catch errors?
 * Implement delete in file browser.
 * Interpolate mini movement actions from the network?
-* Tip over miniature to represent prone/dead/whatever.
-* Visible label on minis.
-Also have GM-only label?
-* Copy mini N times (default 1) that's on the tabletop.
-If no number after the name, adds one and starts incrementing.
-    Need to ensure the new name(s) is/are unique.
-* Top-down view for minis.
-* Add map should do something to try to avoid the maps occupying the same space.
 * Attach minis - when you drag one mini onto the base of another, have a circle pop out the side with "attach" or "mount" or similar on it.
 If you continue the drag and drop the mini in that circle, the two become joined - the second one is given a small elevation and rotated 90 degrees relative to the first, and they share the one base and move as one.
 Need to be able to split joined minis as well.
-* Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.
-* Option for infinite grid on the plane of the current map.
-* Focus camera on map, so it orbits points on that plane, and maybe hides maps at higher elevations.
 * Shader for minis handles transparency wrong.
 Should just LERP the whole image onto 1,1,1,alpha.
 * Have a textbox of letters/icons/emojis configurable in Tabletop, which become available to toggle on/off on minis to represent statuses or whatever.